-Family Service of Lake County: Latino Education Continuum
+Family Service of Lake County: Latino Educational Continuum

 Highland Park/Highwood Legal Aid Clinic

-Since May of 2015, the Highland Park-Highwood Legal Aid Clinic has served hundreds of members of the community, primarily in the areas of housing, immigration, and domestic violence.
-The Legal Aid Clinic supports the provision of pro bono legal services provided to all qualifying individuals who live in Highland Park and Highwood.
+Since May of 2015, the North Suburban Legal Aid Clinic has served hundreds of members of the community, primarily in the areas of housing, immigration, and domestic violence.
+The Clinic supports the provision of pro bono legal services provided to all qualifying individuals who live in Highland Park and Highwood.
 Highland Park Community Foundation’s funding will help to design and implement a domestic violence program to address the many legal and social issues involving family stress, domestic abuse, and intimate partner disturbances.

 Jewish Council & Family Service – Response